Tinanine/TFT-ML-Week-2/Assignment-1/README.md

 ![](https://github.com/TFTxiaozu/TFT-ML-Week-2/blob/master/assets/assign_1_3.png)
 ![](https://github.com/TFTxiaozu/TFT-ML-Week-2/blob/master/assets/assign_1_4.png)

 * In *gradient_descent_feature_scaling.py*, we build the same model, while the input values are normalized.
-Run this code and understand how normalization helps.
+Run this code and understand how normalization helps with optimization.
 **In any machine learning models, normalization is required as a default data-preprocessing method!
 Never forget to do this!**

 ## Get familiar with Tensorflow